 Code Definition Parenting skills and confidence Some fathers described challenges around not having the right skills to feel confident in their parenting.
 They identified that having father-directed education around parenting skills would be beneficial.
 Community partners also identified areas where fathers might benefit from skill-building and reported that fathers express a desire for support and education.
 Father-child relationship Fathers described their desire to spend quality time and build connections with their children.
 When work obligations make fathers less physically present, fathers reported feeling concerned that their children do not seek them out and wanting to find ways to encourage this.
 Fathers also discussed feeling like children have a preference for their other parent over them.
 Fathers want their children to look to them for their needs and want to be perceived respectfully by their children.
-Role models Specifically, community partners reported that unresolved issues of paternity, custody, and visitation create barriers to fathers being physically and psychologically present.
+Specifically, community partners reported that unresolved issues of paternity, custody, and visitation create barriers to fathers being physically and psychologically present.
 Blame toward the father regarding separation can be hard for fathers and children to overcome in their relationships.
-Co-parenting: Parenting through separation and divorce Fathers who are not raising children in the same household as the children's other parent reported challenges related to time with children, having enough resources, feelings of shame, instilling values in children, child support, contentious situations with the co-parent, how to coparent during power struggles, feelings of lack of control, fears of how their children will perceive difficult situations, consistency for children, decision making, and sustained education and support.
+Role models Lack of good role modeling makes parenting more challenging.
+Community partners reported that some fathers who did not or do not have a role model or actively involved father can be less knowledgeable in how to parent their own children.
+Fathers recalled that positive relationships with male caregivers helped them to shape their vision of what kind of parent they wanted to be.
+Some fathers shared that they have used the lack of or a negative role model as an example of what not to do when approaching their own parenting.
+Co-parenting: Parenting through separation and divorce Fathers who are not raising children in the same household as the children's other parent reported challenges related to time with children, having enough resources, feelings of shame, instilling values in children, child support, contentious situations with the co-parent, how to co-parent during power struggles, feelings of lack of control, fears of how their children will perceive difficult situations, consistency for children, decision making, and sustained education and support.
 Finding support Fathers struggle to find resources for kids' mental health, going through a divorce, customized parenting support, or resources for how to navigate their ex-spouse's mental health challenges.
 In some cases fathers express wanting one-on-one contact with professionals.